Quansight-Labs/quansight-labs-site/posts/2021/08/better-interractive-jupyter-session-with-pyflyby.md

 complex analysis – a frustrating experience.

-In the software development context, forgetting to import a statement in an interactive Jupyter session is such and experience.
+In the software development context, forgetting to import a statement in an interactive Jupyter session is such an experience.
 This can be especially frustrating when using typical abbreviations, like `np`, `pd`, `plt`, where the meaning is obvious to the human reader, but not to the computer.
 The time-to-first-plot, and ability to quickly cleanup one's notebook afterward